kstenerud/bo/README.md

   * -v Print version and exit.

-Specifying "-" as the filename will cause bo to use stdin (when used with -i) or stdout (when used with -o).
-By default, bo won't read from any files, and will write output to stdout.

-Commands may be passed in as command line arguments, and as files via the -i switch.
-You may specify as many -i switches as you like.
-Bo will first parse all command line arguments, and then all files specified via -i switches.
+The `bo` command can take input from command line arguments, files (using the -i switch), and stdin (using `-i -`).
+You may specify as many `-i` switches as you like.
+Bo first reads all command line arguments, and then reads files in the order they were specified using the `-i` switch.
+For example:

+    bo -i file1.txt -i - -i file2.txt "oh2b4 Pc" io4b "1 2 3"

+Bo will:

+  * Parse the string `oh2b4 Pc`
+  * Parse the string `io4b`
+  * Parse the string `1 2 3`
+  * Parse from `file1.txt`
+  * Parse from stdin (`-i -`)
+  * Parse from `file2.txt`

+By default, bo outputs to stdout.
+You can specify an output file using `-o`.